Arash-Barabadi/ROS2/README.md

 ## Workspace
 ### This workspace will be the place where you write all your codes for a ROS2 application.
 And that's also where you will compile these codes.
 ### Workspace creation
 #### Let's first go to the home directory and create a folder named ros2_ws.
 The name of the folder is arbitrary.
-But this is the convention which can be seen in ros2 community
-#### which is to name the workspace like : name.ws
+But this is the convention which can be seen in ros2 community, which is to name the workspace like : name.ws
 ```bash
 mkdir ros2_ws
 ```
 #### inside this folder we are going to create a src folder, which is source folder.
+All the code and packages we are going to create later will be in the source folder of that workspace.
 ```bash
 cd ros2_ws
 mkdir src